-- 1. Commit different versions and visit Jovian.ml. - 2.
+- 1. Commit different version and visit Jovian. - 2.
 Click on Version drop down on the right top corner. - 3.
-Click on Compare Versions - 4.
+CLick on Compare Versions - 4.
 Select any 2 versions with the use of check boxes and click on View Diff button.